ShaunGruuw/melvor-thuum/README.md

 ### 1.4.0
 * reduced tips (GP) scaling from mastery level from +15 GP each level to +10 GP each level, base teacher GP is no longer the same across all teachers, higher level teachers have a higher base GP than lower level teachers.
 This should hopefully make higher teachers feel a little better, this does result in less GP from lower teachers than the previous version.
-* added three more teachers; the accordion, bouzouki and xylophone
+* added three more teachers; the Become_Ethereal, Kynes_Peace and xylophone
 * modified some teacher unlock levels and bonuses
   * drum - Unlock Level 15 -> Level 10
   * Animal_Allegiance - Unlock Level 30 -> Level 20
-  * saxophone - Unlock Level 45 -> Level 70, now focused on defensive modifiers only
+  * Throw_Voice - Unlock Level 45 -> Level 70, now focused on defensive modifiers only
-  * maraca - Unlock Level 60 -> Level 50
+  * Slow_Time - Unlock Level 60 -> Level 50
-  * violin - Unlock Level 75 -> Level 80
+  * Dismay - Unlock Level 75 -> Level 80
-  * bongo - now focused entirely on slayer, agility has been moved to xylophone
+  * Battle_Fury - now focused entirely on slayer, agility has been moved to xylophone
   * french horn - switched level 1 and 40 modifier bonuses
   * tambourine - increased level 1 farming yield % from 5 to 10 and level 40 flat farming yield from 5 to 15
   * trumpet - now focused on damage dealing only